 T-shirts (3 or 4)

 I usually pack a couple of t-shirts made of lightweight merino wool since wool inhibits odor, resists wrinkles, and dries quickly so they can be worn a few times before needing to be washed.
-That said, wool t-shirts are expensive so normal cotton shirts are fine.
+That said, wool T-shirts are expensive so normal cotton shirts are fine.

-Brands & Shirts We Like:
+Brands & Shirts I Like:

-• Bluffworks has a nice quick-dry Threshold Performance T-Shirt for $45 that’s sweat-wicking and quick-drying.
-They also have a technical Piton Polo Shirt that’s $68/
+- Bluffworks has a nice quick-dry Threshold Performance T-Shirt for $45 that’s sweat-wicking and quick-drying.
+They also have a technical Piton Polo Shirt that’s $68.

-• Uniqlo has a bunch of solid-color shirts for under $10.
+- Uniqlo has a bunch of solid-color shirts for under $10.
 Their “U” line of t-shirts is usually around $15 but they’re made out of nice heavyweight cotton.

-• Unbound makes quality unbranded 100% merino wool t-shirts that come in black, grey, and navy.
+- Unbound makes quality unbranded 100% merino wool t-shirts that come in black, grey, and navy.
 They cost $65 each — which is fairly affordable when it comes to merino wool.
 Available at Unbound.

 Pants (2 pairs)

-I normally only travel with two pairs of pants — usually a pair of dark jeans and a pair of neutral-color pants.
+I normally only travel with two pairs of pants—usually a pair of dark jeans and a pair of neutral-color pants.

-Dark jeans can be dressed up or completely casual — plus, they match everything.
+Dark jeans can be dressed up or completely casual—plus, they match everything.
 You can wear jeans for months without washing them and they still won’t stink.
 Plus, jeans are a staple in every European’s wardrobe.
 Some hardcore travelers don’t wear jeans because they are fairly heavy and take forever to dry.
 While they’re right, I still think jeans are perfectly fine for European travel.

 Also, bring a pair of well-fitting neutral/dark color chinos (lightweight cotton).
 These look nice if you want to dress them up a bit.